Skip to main content

 Harvest and Storage

 Swiss chard: Chard does not bolt or go to seed as readily as spinach and, therefore, is a good summer substitute.
 Many successive harvests can be made from one planting.
-Chard is frost resistant and can be harvested well after the first killing frost.
+Chard is frost resistant and can be harvested well after the first frost.
 Once harvested, chard can be kept for 1-2 weeks at 32°F and 95-98% relative humidity.

 Beet: Bunched beets can be kept for 10-14 days at 32°F and 98% relative humidity.
 Topped beets can be stored for 3-6 months or more at 33-36ºF and 98% relative humidity.